 45lbs Olympic Weight Plate Original Silver Steel Premium

-Note: Barbells, weights, dumbbells, and additional options (see other options below) are not included in standard accessory of TYTAX machines – unless otherwise specified in the offer.
+Note: Barbells, weights, dumbbells, and additional options (see other options below) are not included in the standard accessory of TYTAX machines – unless otherwise specified in the offer.

 M1 Optional add-ons (purchased directly from Tytax)

 - 400+ exercises;

 - 11 gauge steel, Diamond-steel footplates, substantial stainless steel weight posts, etc.;